Weayutt/Doug-Homework/README.md

 Every project must be contained in it's own folder and all code must be executable by anyone running python 2.7 for Windows.

 Every folder must have a readme, and python code must end in .py

+Wy must also defend his code and answer any questions about it.